 In March 2018, the Company entered into an equity distribution agreement ("ATM Agreement") with Canaccord Genuity Inc. ("Canaccord"), pursuant to which the Company may, from time to time, sell shares of its common stock having an aggregate offering price of up to up to \$10.0 million (the "Shares") through Canaccord, as sales agent.
 The Shares will be offered and sold by the Company pursuant to its previously filed and currently effective Registration Statement on Form S-3 (Reg.
 No. 333-216741) (the "Registration Statement").
 The Shares may only be offered and sold by means of a prospectus, including a prospectus supplement, forming part of the effective Registration Statement.
 Sales of the common stock, if any, will be made at market prices by methods deemed to be an "at the market offering" as defined in Rule 415 promulgated under the Securities Act of 1933, as amended (the "Securities Act"), including sales made directly on The Nasdaq Capital Market, on any other existing trading market for the common stock, or to or through a market maker other than on an exchange.
-During the six months ended June 30, 2018, the Company did not issue any shares of common stock under the ATM Agreement.
+During the nine months ended September 30, 2018, the Company sold an aggregate of 5,766,247 shares of common stock and received \$4.0 million after deducting commissions related to the ATM Agreement.